 - Fatigue: Drowsiness and alcohol have roughly the same effect on the brain.
 Driving after eighteen consecutive awake hours is like driving with a .05 BAC.

-- Drugs: Possible impairing drugs includes street drugs like heroin and cocaine, prescription painkillers like Oxycontin and Fentanyl, and some over-the-counter medicines like cold remedies and sleep aids.
+- Drugs: Possible impairing drugs includes street drugs like heroin and cocaine, prescription painkillers like Oxycontin and Fentanyl, and some over-the-counter medicines like cold remedies.

 - Medical Condition: Diabetes, heart disease, epilepsy, and other such conditions all could cause sudden loss of consciousness.
 If that happens when the person is behind the wheel, the result is usually a dangerous loss-of-control collision.